It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 I don't believe in these public apologies.

-Anyway, I think it's all a bunch of the he said what he meant to say.
+Anyway, I think it's all a bunch.

-He said what he meant to say, and the real irony here is that while he's out there supposedly apologizing for hurting people's feelings, what's Nancy Pelosi doing?
+And the real irony here is that while he's out there supposedly apologizing for hurting people's feelings, what's Nancy Pelosi doing?

-She's organizing 133 members of the House to set up his investigation of what's going on at Getmo and to get us out of Iraq while Durbin's out there apologizing and praising the troops and the guards and everybody else.
+She's organizing 133 members of the House to set up this investigation of what's going on at Getmo and to get us out of Iraq while Durbin's out there apologizing and praising the troops and the guards and everybody else.

 And there's not one bit of scrutiny from the mainstream press on any of this.